event4u-app/data-helpers/docs/template-expressions.md

     }
 }

-// Register the transformer TransformerRegistry::register(EncryptTransformer::class);
+// Register the filter FilterRegistry::register(EncryptFilter::class);

 // Use in template expressions
 $template = [